jacobzymet/jacobzymet/README.md

 - **Proprietary/Closed-Source**
   - Solara

-    <small>A program that manages containerized websites (specifically for Sol) using either Docker or Podman.
-Created using Python and Bash.</small>
+    <sub>A program that manages containerized websites (specifically for Sol) using either Docker or Podman.
+Created using Python and Bash.</sub>

 ## Some more info